 Tim Shortis will discuss innovating a born-digital anthology for schools.
 Beyond the poems, what affordances and constraints of web-based technologies have to be engaged with in the digital design?
 Why create a digital anthology at all, given the accessibility of poems online and the problem of imposing on possible choice?
 He will share some of the issues of canonicity, curation and commercialization faced in digital anthology development.

 The ‘anthological habit’ of gathering together various, sometimes conflicting, traditions and literary sources, has always been very popular among Jewish writers and audiences since the redaction of the Bible and until today, and generated canonical collections that had a formative role in the construction of various Jewish identities.
 Therefore, it is not surprising that the radical changes the Jewish society experienced along the Nineteenth century were accompanied by dozens of new Jewish anthologies, most of them were written in German, English, Yiddish and Hebrew, by various Jewish authors asking to establish a new, modern, ‘Jewish bookshelf’.
 The later conceptualization of those anthologies as ‘the national Jewish anthologies’ might teach us about their share in gathering, editing and rewriting central chapters of Jewish national heritage, and about their contribution to the construction of a Jewish cultural memory as well as to the education of generations of new Jewish readers.
-Among these national anthologies one will find also many humoristic anthologies that were composed mainly in the first half of the Twentieth century.
+Among these national anthologies one will find also many humoristic anthologies that were composed mainly in the first half of the twentieth century.
 Those anthologies are worth examination because of their fast and wide reception.
 Unlike their parallels, the humoristic anthologies were not about classic traditions, popular history or the selective memorialization of national heroes.
 They were based on ethnographic field works and adopted the subversive genre of the joke as a literary model.
 Such a model emphasized social as well as ideological conflicts no less than solutions.

 The literature of the indigenous peoples of the Americas has a distinct relationship with the model of gathering and compiling texts in the form of anthologies.
 Indeed, the first anthologies of their narrative traditions are more affiliated to the anthropological domain than to the literary one.
 These first anthologies are an important element in the recognition of the literary nature of oral traditions but contribute to the dissemination of reductive stereotypes about these practices.
 The model of the anthology subsequently played an important role in the structuring of American Indian literature with books such as Carriers of the Dream Wheel, edited by Duane Natum in 1975.
 Native authors appropriated the model of the anthology, used it as a model of diffusion of their work and a countereffect to their isolation from the dominant canon.
 The publication of New Poets of Native Nations, edited by Heid E. Erdrich in 2018 follows this logic.
 Unlike the classic model of compiling central or canonical texts, anthologies play a dissemination role for authors with limited visibility in the dominant literary space.
 This communication aims at exploring the role played by anthologies in the formation and recognition of Native American literature in the Americas.
-It will focus on their double function both as enabler opening access to a dominant sphere and as tools in the creation of a specific literary ecosystem centered around a marginalized literary community.
+It will focus on their double function both as enabler opening access to a dominant sphere and as tools in the creation of a specific literary ecosystem centred around a marginalized literary community.

 From 1800, as France began a process of centralisation and standardisation, the place of regional languages and literatures within the nation inspired fierce debate and by the 1880s, the poetic anthology played a central role in curating a cultural identity for the region.
 I will explore a selection of anthologies, situating each within its socio-political moment, such as The National Bards and Poets of Armorican Brittany (1913) by Camille Le Mercier d’Erm, who founded the Breton nationalist party in 1911, and Yann-Ber Piriou’s No Spitting, No Speaking Breton (1971) which emerged from the new wave of pan-Celtic nationalism in the 1960s and 1970s.
 These anthologies strive to articulate a resolutely non-Parisian literary identity, a trend which continues in recent examples, Poètes de Bretagne (ed.
 Charles Le Quintrec, 2008) and Poétique Bretagne (eds Alain-Gabriel Monot and Jean-Claude Crosson, 2003).
 In Le Quintrec’s words: ‘the poets of Armor differ from French poets, and above all from Parisian poets who love to masquerade as perfumers.
 On our moors, we could not care less about smelling nice!’.
 Yet the recycling of stock imagery perpetuates a static caricature of Brittany stuck in the nature writing of 1820s Romanticism, revelling in nostalgia for bardic culture and presenting Breton identity as fixed, eternal, essential.
 I also consider the role of language (French/Breton), the criteria for inclusion, the differenciation between poète de Bretagne and poète breton, the question of oral cultures and the issue of gender representation which emerges in Mme Eugène Riom’s Breton Women Poets (1892).